Data Logger Suite: Logging and Monitoring

 Export data to Microsoft SQL Server 2015

-I have installed the ODBC plug-in and have tested the ODBC connection through the ODBC administrator and everything seems to be working.
-Now, I wish to parse and write a log of the data to a file in my database.
+I have installed the ODBC plugin and have tested the ODBC connection through the ODBC administrator, and everything seems to be working.
+Now, I wish to parse and write a log of the data to my database.

 - ODBC Database